SDProductions/Trackr/README.md

 # Trackr

+Trackr is now in a 2 week testing period where little work on the repo will be seen, but data in performance and usability gathered.

 <b>Do you suck at time management?</b>
 <b>Do you like using past experiences and data to improve upon your workflow and better optimize your day?</b>
 <b>Do you regularly wear metaphorical tin-foil hats all day and/or night?</b>